 • Businesses invest in competition and not security.
 E-commerce is a highly competitive market.
 Online businesses tend to leave the cybersecurity question behind.
 They focus on fighting competition on different ecommerce platforms.
 When doing so, enterprises lose the understanding that two notions are related to each other.
 In reality, high e-commerce cybersecurity improves the brand’s reputation and increases client trust.
 This, in turn, affects competitiveness.

 • Security is viewed as an extra goal and not the main one.
 There is a lot in common between traditional commerce and online commerce.
-But the latter is characterized by higher e-commerce threats.
+However, the latter is characterized by higher e-commerce threats.
 This is why businesses need to put client security first.
-Customer data and money, as well as profit security, depend on how secure an ecommerce website is.
+Customer data and money, as well as profit security, depend on how secure an e-commerce website is.

 2. Data/transaction security.
 The protection of payment data is of utmost importance for ensuring website security, privacy, and integrity.
 Businesses should not underestimate this aspect.
 Insecure transactions may lead to data replication, modification, and loss.
 The BaaS market is growing, and consumers today demand that e-commerce service providers ensure the safety of their credit card data.
 Also, they want to be 100% sure that businesses use only secure electronic transaction methods.